 A student's educational plan serves as a guide for the sequencing of the required courses reflected in the program of study.
 Faculty members assist the students in the development of the plan before the selected applicant begins classes.
-Changes in the plan may be requested in writing and submitted to the Coordinator prior to registration.
-Student must have coordinator's written approval prior to deviation from the educational plan.
+Changes in the plan may be requested in writing and submitted to the Associate Dean of Nursing prior to registration.
+Student must have Associate Dean's written approval prior to deviation from the educational plan.
 Student deviation from the approved educational plan may result in inability to complete the program of student within identified timeframe.

-Educational plans developed by faculty reflect all required courses for nursing enrolled students; this plan must be followed by students of all classifications.
+Educational plans developed by faculty reflect all required courses for enrolled students; this plan must be followed by students of all levels of the program.